 Absentee voting; signature requirement; verification of signatures by officers of elections.
 Requires the officers of elections to compare the signature on an absentee ballot envelope with the signature on that voter's voter registration application.
-Three officers, including one representative of each political party, are required to agree that the signatures match in order for the absentee ballot to be accepted.
-If less than three agree, the ballot is given provisional status and the electoral board makes the final determination of its validity.
+Three officers are required to agree that the signatures match in order for the absentee ballot to be accepted.
+If less than three agree, the ballot is given provisional status and the electoral board makes the final determination.
 Notice by certified mail is required to be given to the voter.
-02/12/16 House: Continued to 2017 in Privileges and Elections HB 1143 Body-worn cameras; required policies.
+The bill also requires absentee ballot applications to be signed by the applicant's own handwriting or by electronic means, if such electronic signature is created by using a cursor, stylus, or similar device moved by the applicant to capture his signature.
+Any application signed by any other means shall be rejected.
+02/12/16 House: Continued to 2017 in Privileges and Elections Notes: City Position: oppose HB 1143 Body-worn cameras; required policies.